-A number of factors contribute to the condition.
-While men can get plantar fasciitis, it is more common in women.
+A number of things can contribute to plantar fasciitis.
+While men can get plantar fasciitis, it’s more common in women.
 You're also more likely to suffer from this condition as you age or if you’re overweight or on your feet for several hours a day.

-- Have flat feet or an unusually high arch
+- Have flat feet or a very high arch

 - Have tight Achilles tendons, or “heel cords”